GreptimeTeam/docs/docs/v0.7/en/greptimecloud/usage-&-billing/serverless.md

 # Serverless Plan

 The Serverless Plan allows you to exceed the limitations of the Hobby Plan and provides support from the SRE team.
-It is suitable for production environments and can scale as your business grows.
+This solution provides unlimited data storage and configurable retention, making it suitable for production environments and scalable with your business growth.

 When setting up a service under the Serverless Plan or upgrading from the Hobby Plan, you'll need to configure the capacity units for the service plan, which include: